 Help and heal sustainably – that is the motto of the Deutsche Cleft Kinderhilfe Foundation, which supports selected projects of our charity.
-The foundation was established by the Stuttgart oral and maxillofacial surgeon Dr. Dr. med.
-Heinz Lübbe, who was a board member of the German Cleft Kinderhilfe e.V. from 2005 until his death in September 2015.
+The foundation was established by the Stuttgart-based oral and maxillofacial surgeon Dr. Dr. med.
+Heinz Lübbe, who was the Chairman of the board of Deutsche Cleft Kinderhilfe e.V. from 2005 until his death in September 2015.

-Heinz Lübbe was not only an excellent doctor – he was also a visionary and worked as an active manager for the charity.
-He was committed to ensuring that cleft children in developing countries have access to qualified and comprehensive treatment.
+Heinz Lübbe was not only an excellent doctor – he was also a visionary and worked as an energetic manager for the charity.
+He was committed to providing cleft children in developing countries with qualified and comprehensive treatment.
 The establishment of the foundation was his last major initiative, which he initiated despite a serious illness.

 Therwil and Dornbirn – our two partner associations in Switzerland and Austria are pursuing a great goal with us: to give children with cleft lip and palate a chance in life.
 Our Austrian partner association was only established late last year under the name Austrian Cleft Children’s Aid and is currently still organizing itself.
 Further information will follow shortly.

 In cooperation with Swiss doctors, the board and employees of Deutsche Cleft Kinderhilfe founded a partner association in Switzerland in 2008.
-The Swiss Aid Society for Cleft Children (Schweizer Hilfe für Spaltkinder, SHfS), based in Therwil near Basel, was created to generate additional funds in Switzerland to aid cleft children.
-Since December 2013, the SHfS has financed more than 200 operations in our Indian treatment centers every year.
-This funding currently benefits the cleft center in Patna.
-The Swiss team works on a voluntary basis.
+The Swiss Aid Society for Cleft Children (Schweizer Hilfe für Spaltkinder, SHfS), based in Therwil near Basel, has funded more than 200 operations in our Indian treatment centers every year – since December 2013.
+The Swiss team works on an unpaid, pro bono basis.

-As per our statutes, we act as a health insurance for needy patients with cleft lip and palate.
-With your donations, we finance the treatments and maintain our aid structures in the project countries.
-The senior surgeons are reimbursed for their work.
-Our partner hospitals often provide us with the necessary medical infrastructure at below the usual market rate.
-Every treatment is documented in our patient database by the doctors on site.
-After verifying the documentation, we reimburse the costs from Germany directly to our project partners every month.
+As per our statutes, we act essentially as a health insurance for needy patients with cleft lip and palate.
+With your donations, we fund the treatments and maintain our aid structures in the project countries.
+Every treatment is documented by the doctors on site in our patient database.

-In 2019, the share of spending on fundraising and advertising was 15.4 percent, and administrative costs accounted for 3.3 percent of our spending.
+In 2021, the share of spending on fundraising and advertising was 14 percent, and administrative costs accounted for less than 3 percent of our spending.
+Almost 83 percent of spending went directly towards our cleft treatment projects.

 Our annual financial statements are audited by an external company in accordance with the exacting DZI guidelines.
 This detailed financial report is published on October 1 of the following year in our online annual report, which you can also download as a PDF below.
 In the preliminary version, the focus is on a comprehensive review of the year with impressions from our project countries.
 You can also order this preliminary report from us in printed form.
 Simply use our contact form.